-Congratulations to the selected participants of NYIT's 2014 Alternative Spring Break in Ecuador!
-Read about the ten students and two faculty/staff members who will be spending their spring break in Portoviejo and Puerto Lopez, Ecuador, implementing the building plan for an organic orchard/garden, while providing support, expertise, and assisting with maintenance.
-At the end of this incredible week-long experience, students and staff will have planted several raised pots of vegetable/fruit plants in various areas of the garden/orchard, then incorporate their learning into a proposal for finalization upon return to the U.S. If you would like to support NYIT’s 2014 Alternative Break Program in Ecuador, please contact Rosalia Mannino at firstname.lastname@example.org.
+Congratulations to the participants of NYIT's 2014 Alternative Spring Break in Ecuador!
+Read about the ten students and three faculty/staff members who spent their spring break in Portoviejo and Puerto Lopez, Ecuador, building organic gardens for communities in need.
+At the end of this incredible ten day experience, over 20 raised pots of vegetable/fruit plants were planted.
+If you would like to learn more about NYIT’s 2014 Alternative Break Program in Ecuador, please contact Rosalia Davi at firstname.lastname@example.org.

 My name is Christa Ciano and I am a third year Social Work major here at NYIT.
 I will be graduating in May 2015 with a Bachelor degree in Social Work.
 Upon graduating, I aspire to work in the field of mental illness and substance abuse.
 A fun fact about me is that I used to be a fashion design major at a different college and still enjoy knitting and sewing clothes.
 I applied for the Alternative Break trip to Ecuador because I believe that it will give me the opportunity to grow as an individual through the interaction with a new community of people.
 It will also allow me to provide my services to others on a more global scale.
 My primary goal is to benefit the Ecuadorian community and to build upon my character in doing so.